swengzju/Breasifer/index.md

 - Fully connected neural network: 0.67
 - Convolutional neural network: 0.71

 The convolutional neural network outperformed the fully connected neural network by four percent in terms of prediction accuracy.
-Based on the confusion matrix below, the convolutional neural network model achieved:
+Based on the confusion matrix as shown below, the convolutional neural network model achieved:

 - Sensitivity: 0.73
 - Specificity: 0.69